- becoming a member;

-9.2 These are tools that our web server may direct your traffic to, send to your computer, or embed on a website, when you visit our website.
-These tools help us provide services and Products to you, and to recognise when you re-visit the website, serve you customised content and to optimize your experience.
+9.2 These are tools that our web server may direct your traffic to, send to your computer, or embed on a website when you visit our website.
+These tools help us provide services and products to you, and to recognise when you re-visit the website, serve you customised content and to optimise your experience.

 9.3 We generally don’t collect Personal Information through the use of these tools, though we may be able to access your IP address and information about what your computer technology is when using analytical software.

 9.4 You may be able to change the settings of your browser so that Cookies are not accepted generally or that you are provided with options to accept or reject them as they are sent to your browser.

 10. Do we ever send your information overseas?

 10.1 Riverland Wine is a South Australian based organisation.
 However, our data may be stored in the cloud (such as MS Outlook 365, Dropbox, Google Drive and Salesforce) which may be potentially be stored overseas, most likely in the United States of America.
 For more details, please refer to paragraph 5.4

 10.2 We may upload images and/or footage to our social media accounts from time to time.
 The social media accounts and website may be hosted on an overseas server.
 Where applicable, in the event that your information is sent overseas, we will use our best endeavours to ensure that any overseas supplier will keep all Personal Information secure.

 11. Can you access your Personal Information or request it be corrected?

 11.1 You may request access to the Personal Information that we hold about you by contacting us.
 Upon receiving an access request, we may request further details from you to verify your identity.